rvaspentertainment/Clone/README.md

 ### Koyeb deployment issues

+**Error: "no command to run your application"**
+- Make sure `Procfile` is in your repository
+- Or set Run Command in Koyeb: `python bot.py`
+- Ensure Dockerfile is present

+**Error: "Application exited with code 1"**
+- Check if all environment variables are set correctly
+- Verify BOT_TOKEN, API_ID, API_HASH, ADMIN_IDS are all set
+- Check Koyeb logs for specific error messages
+- Make sure the bot token is valid

 - Verify all environment variables are set correctly
 - Ensure your Manager Bot token is valid
 - Check Koyeb logs in the dashboard
+- Try redeploying the service

 ## ⚠️ Important Notes